prncss-xyz/type-to-nav.xplr/README.md

 ## Features

-Activate _type-to-nav_ mode and start to type the first character of relative path.
+Activate _type-to-nav_ mode and type the first character of relative path.
 Current directory is filtered accordingly.
-If the same characters follows on all files, you don't need to type them.
-(You can disable autocomplete).
-When only one entry remains, if it is a directory or a symlink to a directory, this directory is entered, filter is reset and you can continue navigating.
+If the same characters follows on all files, you don't need to type them.When only one entry remains, if it is a directory or a valid symlink to a directory, this directory is entered, filter is reset and you can continue navigating.
 If it is a file, _type-to-nav_ mode exits, focusing on that file.

 In selecting mode, when entries are narrowed to a single file, the file is toggled to selection and filter is reset without exiting _type-to-nav_.
 Accepting (`enter`) toggle the file to selection without resetting filters.